Gulf Coast Center For

 STATUS: Non-exempt

-Must be able to work effectively with diverse groups of clients, staff and individuals in the community.
+Must be able to work and communicate effectively with diverse groups of clients.

 Ability to express complex information and ideas both verbally and in writing.